 5. Could there be an opportunity for the successful candidate to join or start a workplace committee?
 What types of committees are within the company?

 6. Where can I find a copy of the company policy?

 7. What are the company’s values?

 8. How would you describe the work culture and environment within the company?

 9. When should I expect to hear back following my application for this position?

 10. May I contact you if further questions arise?
 Where and when would you like me to contact you?

 This list was created for distribution through www.thehonestwhisper.com.
 However, all are welcome to use it.

 “An individual can become a candidate for many companies and corporations.
 I just hope individuals are as smart as they say they are.
 By this, I mean, do they know whom they are working for?
 What are they contributing to?
 We have to spend a lot of years (and a lot of money that we usually don’t have) studying and training for a career.
-However, what are we, as a society, REALLY gaining from it?” …continue reading this blog at Changing Our Working Habits: Creating Equality, Independence, & Change.
+However, what are we as a society really gaining from it?” …continue reading my related blog at Changing Our Working Habits: Creating Equality, Independence, & Change.